 MAIN MENU

-NOTE: Because MS Windows uses Automatic Menu Switching (i.e., context sensitive), only the commands that are active will appear.
-When you click on File you will probably see a different list of commands than those shown here.
+Note: Because Microsoft Windows uses Automatic Menu Switching (i.e., context sensitive), only the commands that are active will appear.
+When you click on File you will possibly see a different list of commands than those shown here.